uthapa82/CyberSecurity-Learning/SYS-601/Threats-Attacks-Vuln.md

 1. Basic principle underlying threat hunting activities ==> assumption of compromise
 2. Best assists with the automation of security workflows ==> SOAR
 3. STIX is a standardized language used to communicate security information between systems and organizations

+**4. Social Engineering Attacks**
+* Authority
+    - People defer to authority
+    - Shock
+* Intimidation : scaring people
+* Consensus
+    - Social proof
+    - The herd mentality
+* Scarcity
+    - Getting the last one
+* Urgency
+    - Time is running out
+* Familiarity
+    - liking
+* Spam
+    - Unsolicited commercial email (UCE)
+    - phising subcategory of spam
+    - prepending attacks seek to impersonate security filters
+    - Spear phishing: targeted attack
+    - Whaling: targeted attacks on executives
+        - Subpoena fake court orders
+    - Pharming :using fake websites, typosquatting, dns poisoning
+    - Vishing : voice phishing
+    - Smishing and SPIM : SMS and IM spam
+    - Spoofing: faking an identity
+* Pretexting Attacks: impersonating a customer
+* Watering hole: (animal gathering for water)
+    - users trust the websites they visit, to some extent
+    * browsers and add-ons often have vulnerabilities
+    * Client side vulnerabilities
+    * Users are conditioned to click OK on security warnings
+    * Black listing blocks known malware sites

+* How a watering hole attack works
+    1. identify and compromise a highly targeted website
+    2. choose a client exploit and bundle in a botnet
+    3. place the malware on the compromised website
+    4. Sit back and wait for infected systems to phone home

+* Shoulder surfing, dumpster diving, tailgating,

+*Q1.
+What type of website does the attacker use when waging a watering hole attack ? => Site trusted by the end user*

+*Q2.
+In what technique do attackers pose as their victim to elicit information from third parties ? => pretexting*

+**5. Common Attacks**
+* Password attacks
+    - /etc/passwd: password file in linux
+    - /etc/shadow: Shadow file can only be accesed by superuser
+    - hash function: mathematical function that converts a variable-length input into a fixed-length output
+        - must produce a completely different output for each input
+        - must be computationally difficult to retrieve the input from the output
+        - must be computationally difficult to find two different inputs that generate the same output (collision)

+    - **The Birthday Problem**
+        - Collisions become common with large samples

+    - Cracking passwords
+    - Brute force attacks: try all possibilities
+    - Dictionary Attacks
+    - Hybrid Attacks: add varitions to tries
+    - Rainbow Table Attack : Precomputes hashes

+    ```
+    $ sudo useradd matt
+    $ sudo passwd matt
+    $ sudo ./unshadow /etc/passwd /etc/shadow > passwords(file-name)
+    ```

+* Password spraying and credential stuffing
+    - Exploit common passwords
+    - Possible because of reused passwords
+    - MFA

+* Machine Learning
+    - Discover knowledge in Data
+    - Simulate human thought
+    - Predictive analytics
+    - Prescriptive analytics : simulation to optimize our behavior
+    - Adversarial AI : Exploit AI techniques
+        - breach confidentiality of machine learning algorithms
+        - inject tainted data into training processes
+        - fool deployed algorithms

+*Q1.
+Dan is engaging in a password cracking attack where he uses precomputed hash values.
+What type of attack is Dan Waging ? ==> Rainbow Table*